22 Weekend Getaways, Road Trips & Day Trips from Kansas City

-…but, there are great places for weekend trips nearby!
-Just a short 3 hour day trip with the family.
+But, there are easy weekend getaways nearby!
+Just a quick 3 (ish) hour road trip with the family.

-Explore the outdoors, find things to do in new cities, and bond with your family using these fun day trip ideas for kids!
+Whether you want to explore the outdoors, find mini vacation spots, or just find things to do in new cities, there’s places for everyone to go.
+We hope your family enjoys these fun day trip ideas for kids!

 1491 State Road D, Camdenton, MO 65020